+The issue has gained notice since the 2008 global financial crisis when manufacturing GDP has been growing faster than IIP.
 But coinciding with this trend is the divergence in wholesale and retail inflation numbers.

 "The variance may be due to the fact that IIP measures the volume of output, while manufacturing GDP aggregates the value added, which is obtained by subtracting the value of intermediate goods from the value of output," Joshi said.

 "In addition, the basket of goods used to calculate

 IIP is different from the data used to calculate the manufacturing GDP," Joshi argued.

 But he also noted that of late there have been signs of reversal in this trend as since January this year, WPI has grown faster than CPI, while CPI grew 3.65 per cent on-year in February, WPI rose 6.55 per cent in the same month.